The texting game has to be one of the more stressful ones when it comes to dating and relationships.

 Say you text the guy, he replies, you continue the conversation, get all worked up, and the next day, the texts stop.

-He ghosts you, and it’s all too late when you re-read to find out what an emoji-spamming, lovey-dove you’ve turned out because such texts were the norm up until two months ago with your ex.
+, and it’s all too late when you re-read to find out what an emoji-spamming, lovey-dove you’ve turned out because such texts were the norm up until two months ago with your ex.

 Or, you give him the cold shoulder, playing hard to get because you don’t want to get hurt by that “too good to be true” prospect.